Leadership Certificate Program

 Members who successfully complete the program will receive a certificate at a closing ceremony held at an end-of-the-year GC Leadership Programs recognition ceremony and a medallion to be worn at graduation.

 The LCP is a year-long program experience, completed by students as a cohort.
-Students interested in participating in the LCP must gain acceptance to the program through an application process.
+Students interested in participating must gain acceptance to the program through an application process.
 Students from all disciplines are invited to apply and they may do so at any time during the academic year prior to the application deadline.

 - be of sophomore, junior or senior standing by the anticipated start of their program experience